aidanwhiteley/books/README.md

 it is disabled by default).
 There's also a strong argument that having scheduled tasks runnable on each node is a poor option in an app that is trying to be "twelve factor" compliant - see https://12factor.net/admin-processes

 ## Levels of access
-The code supports four access levels
+The code supports five access levels
 * anonymous (never logged in)
 * ROLE_USER (logged in but no more permissions than anonymous)
 * ROLE_EDITOR (logged in with permission to create book reviews and comment on other people's book reviews)
 * ROLE_ADMIN (logged in with full admin access)
+* ROLE_ACTUATOR (logged in but with no permissions except to access Actuator endpoints)

 The application-<env>.yml files can be edited to automatically give a logged on user admin access by specifying their email on Google / Facebook.
 See the books:users:default:admin:email setting.